 Here are the top stone shapes for emerald green engagement rings to consider for your prized adornment.

-Emerald-Cut Engagement Ring: The clean lines of the emerald cut pair perfectly with the look of a green center emerald.
-Whether worn as a center stone or multiple side stones, it will be the perfect accent to your unique engagement ring.
+The clean lines of the emerald cut pair perfectly with the look of a green center emerald.
+Whether worn as a center stone or multiple side stones, it will be the perfect accent for your unique engagement ring.
 The emerald cut emits long flashes of sparkle due to its staircase-like facets, unlike brilliant cuts that shine all over.
 This gives the emerald cut a sophisticated appearance that is modern with a touch of chicness.

-Round Brilliant Cut Engagement Ring: As the most iconic of all stone shapes, Round Brilliant cut emeralds are of the most popular.
+As the most iconic of all stone shapes, Round Brilliant cut emeralds are the most popular.
 Whether as a brilliant center stone or intricate accent or side stones, the classic shape keeps the design from being too loud.
-At Diamond Nexus, we can help you find the perfect mix of vintage emerald green and traditional round shape that will ensure it’s in-style for years to come.
+At Diamond Nexus, we can help you find the perfect mix of vintage emerald green and traditional round shape that will ensure it’s in style for years to come.